LGBTQ rights in East Germany: Queer visibility

 A 1985 shift in GDR policy led to many groups becoming more formalised.
-The 11th SED Congress reassessed the party's approach homosexuals to focus on integration, symbolising a radical attempt to adjust to the changing social norms within society.
+The 11th SED Congress reassessed the party's approach towards homosexuals to focus on integration, symbolising a radical attempt to adjust to the changing social norms within society.
 While the party itself remained rather ambivalent towards queer people, relegating minority-group institutions outside of state structures could have been interpreted as delegitimising the state, so many party officials sought to develop a more integrative policy towards homosexuals.
 At this time too, the party revisited its stance on homosexual victims of the Holocaust within the legacy of antifascism.
 In a review of the 1989 film Coming Out, the only feature film made in the GDR that had an LGBT theme, the Minister for Culture explained the film's political significance to the recognition of homosexuals and communists as victims who fought together against their fascist tormentors.

 The change in official position led to the establishment of gay and lesbian clubs inside the context of state institutions, a move which activists had been attempting since the 1970s.
 For example, the circle of non-church affiliated activists around Sillge, who had been meeting since the demise of the HIB, successfully petitioned for permission to occupy a permanent space at the Mittzwanziger-Klub on Veteranenstraße in 1986.
 Because the space was only free on Sundays, that became the regular meeting day and from 1987, the group was called the Sunday Club.
 Though the club lost the space in 1987, the following year it was able to move into the Kreiskulturhaus (District Cultural Center) in the Mitte district of Berlin.
 The Sunday Club did not gain official status as a legal association until 1990, after the fall of the Berlin Wall, though it had strong support from the community.
 Similar groups and clubs were later created in Dresden, Leipzig, Weimar, Gera, Magdeburg, Potsdam, Halle and a second club in Berlin.

 Furthermore, the Kulturbund allowed the Magnus Hirschfeld Arbeitskreis (Magnus Hirschfeld Study Group) to organise under the guise of promoting scientific endeavours in sexuality.
 State organisations such as the family planning services also began training staff for issues with sexual identity.
 The FDJ, after 1985, began discussing homosexuality and bisexuality and creating events for the community.
 In the FDJ Youth Festival of 1989, the central council of the FDJ instructed a positive reception to the creation of new spaces and clubs.
 The FDJ also allowed gay chapters within their ranks.